Search features

 Dr. Richard A. Konzen Email Email More info More Info

 MUSI 131.
 ORGAN CLASS.
 This course is for music as well as non-music majors interested in the organ and its literature.
 The course also studies the history and design of the organ as well as acoustics and liturgical architecture.
-Semester course, one hour.
+One hour.

 a section of the ORGAN CLASS course in Music - MUSI